-Israel Rosenthal, CEO of MuchBetter, reflects on the increasingly important role that e-wallets play in the igaming sector, before discussing why they are going the extra mile to ‘make life a little bit easier for merchants and their customers’.
+Israel Rosenthal, CEO of MuchBetter, reflects on the increasingly important role that digital wallets play in the iGaming sector, before discussing why they are going the extra mile to ‘make life a little bit easier for merchants and their customers’.

-It’s helpful to understand ewallet trends from two perspectives, the player and the operator – although there is significant overlap.
+It’s helpful to understand digital wallet trends from two perspectives, the player and the operator – although there is significant overlap.
 For players, user experience is king.
 For operators, they want more than the broad selection of alternative payment methods that exist on the market today.
 They increasingly want their trusted payment partners to act as payment hubs, solving more challenges for them and opening more doors to new opportunities.
-This is the future for ewallets, which will only grow in importance in iGaming.
+This is the future for digital wallets, which will only grow in importance in iGaming.

 Payments that players want